joshfinnie/elk-docker-fig/README.rst

 * Kibana-4b3: has its own server (Java required) so can avoid DNS hostname problem in JS; use a container for this, but negates need for Apache.

+* I've created a new empty elasticserach-data volume but not seeing the writes from the container in it.
+FIX: fig rm the containers and rebuild; they may have had a link to the old volume somehow.